estensen/runtime-systems/README.md

 ## Plan
 The first two-three weeks will be used to look more into StackImpact, benchmarking, and finding our 5 programs.
 Then we are going to start benchmarking our programs and trying to visualize this by reverse engineering some of StackImpact's features.

+## TODO
+- [ ] Find programs to benchmark
+- [ ] Create scripts to generate load for the programs
+- [ ] Run call the benchmark backend from the program periodically
+- [ ] Save result in file
+- [ ] Display result in graph in frontend

 ## Profiling do's and don't's
 Before you profile, you must have a stable environment to get repeatable results.
 * The machine must be idle - don't profile on shared hardware or browse the web while waiting for a long benchmark to run.